 The support was also international.
 During the Cold War, the West, and particularly the US, supported military governments if they were anti-communist, as most were in Southeast Asia.
 For example, the Philippines, Thailand, Cambodia, South Vietnam, and Indonesia all received economic and military support from the US for their anti-communist activities.
 The fact that these regimes violated rights was ignored.
 The United States rarely criticized these regimes, claiming as they did about the Marcos regime that human rights violations were an internal problem outside the USA's jurisdiction.
 In the years since this view changed dramatically.
-Now all States, including the USA, recognize that widespread human rights violations are not internal matters and that the international community has obligations to respond to widespread human rights violations.
+Now all States, including the USA, recognize that widespread human rights violations to respond to widespread human rights violations.